filipondios/object-reconstruction/README.md

 # Object Reconstruction

 > [!NOTE]
 > This repository also contains a README in Spanish.
 If you prefer to read the documentation in Spanish, please refer to this [README](docs/README_ES.md).
-I also keep track of version changes at the [CHANGELOG](docs/CHANGELOG.md) file and there is more information about the project at the [wiki](https://github.com/filipondios/object-reconstruction/wiki).
+I also keep track of version changes at the [CHANGELOG](docs/CHANGELOG.md) file and there is more information about the project at the [wiki](https://github.com/filipondios/object-reconstruction/wiki), like for example how to incorporate new algorithms and objects.

 This repository contains the source code for my Bachelor's Thesis project.